mimbres/neural-audio-fp/README.md

 <details>
-  <summary> If your installation so far fails and you don't want to build from source...:thinking: </summary>
+  <summary> If your installation fails at this point and you don't want to build from source...:thinking: </summary>

   - Try installing `tensorflow` and `faiss-gpu=1.6.5` (not 1.7.1) in separate environments.